GuruComposer/SimpleLibrary_FlaskAPI/README.md

 In a new terminal window navigate to the same directory, and type "python test_api.py" to populate the data base and run all the tests, which will pass.
 The app should run at: http://0.0.0.0:5000/

+When the server is running, try running "python test_api.py" to populate the database, and run automated tests!

 ## docker

 Navitage to the directory, LIBRARY_MAIN, that contains the "Dockerfile".